2024-2025 Course Catalog

 3. CHEM 680: Senior Seminar (3 units)

-Students can seek teacher certification to teach chemistry at the secondary level.
-Certification requires a major in chemistry with courses in other science subjects.
-Students also have the option of seeking broad-field science certification by completing a minimum of two courses in each of two other science disciplines and at least one course in each of the remaining sciences.
+Chemistry majors can seek certification to teach science at the secondary level.
+To receive a science license, a student must complete a major in one of the sciences (biology, chemistry, environmental science, geosciences, or physics) and at least one course in each of the other sciences.
 Students who plan to seek teacher certification should review the requirements in the Education section of the catalog and meet with the director of teacher education, preferably before the end of the sophomore year.

 Courses - Chemistry